 Six years passed during which I taught many hundreds of beautiful students in a public high school in Carrollton, Texas.
 While working many long hours a day (usually 11-13), I enjoyed writing and editing many things, but I did not write a single book.
 I haven’t given up that hope!
 In the meantime, I have decided to earn some money as supplemental income to a teacher’s salary by freelance writing and editing.
 If I no longer teach, I still want to create beauty with my words.
 So, here I am!

 Now, I can say that I have finally written a book!
 While conducting research on Leonardo de Pisa for a client, I became enamored with the 13th-century mathematician who was also a humble genius; he just so happened to change the world with his books and teachings!
 I wanted others to learn about him, too, so I wrote a book about his background and the origin of the Fibonacci sequence.
-“Master Fibonacci: The Man Who Changed Math” will be available on Amazon.
+“Master Fibonacci: The Man Who Changed Math” is available on Amazon.
 If you like math history and biographies of humble geniuses like I do, then I think you’ll like it!

 Thank you for visiting my page and I hope you’ll allow me to serve you.

 Professional Qualifications: Education and Work Experience

 • B.A. in English from S.M.U, 1998

 • Teacher certification in English, ESL, and GT